hobuinc/greyhound/doc/overview.rst

 ...............................................................................

-dist_handler is the server registry, and both websocket_handler and request_handler instances register with dist_handler to let the system know their availablity and error status.
+dist_handler is the server registry, and both websocket_handler and request_handler instances register with dist_handler to let the system know their availability and error status.  dist_handler is also responsible to assign a host and port number to these services.

 websocket_handler
 ...............................................................................

-websocket_handler takes in WebSocket requests, translates them into requests that the request_handler can consume, and returns data back to the client.
-When a websocket_handler is started, it registers its identity and port information with `redis`_ which is then picked up by both the dist_handler (to know which request_handler instances are available to consume requests) and `hipache`_.
+websocket_handler takes in WebSocket requests and translates them into requests that the request_handler can consume.
+Any data returned by the request_handler as a request's response is sent back to the client.
+When a websocket_handler is started, it registers itself with dist_handler to notify availability of a new websocket_handler.
+The dist_handler, on a successful registration, updates the `redis`_ registry with information about this newly available websocket handler so that the hipache server can pick up this information and use the websocket handler to handle client requests.

 `redis`_
 ...............................................................................